Sohanian-Daniel/digital-newsletter/README.md

 Server Usage:
 - ./server [SERVER PORT]

+UDP Client:
+- Check the README.md for the udp client.

 TODO:
 - Update the Application-level protocol that ensures data framing over TCP to a more efficient protocol.